 7. Set Firm Water Rules

-When you have a new swimmer, it’s important to let others know that the child is a new swimmer.
+When you have a new swimmer, it’s important to let others know the child is a new swimmer.
 Children tend to like to horse around in the water, so I always remind older children not to tug or pull on the newer swimmers.

 8. Before They Play, Ask About the Pool